NoSQL: Performance

-The performance of NoSQL databases is usually evaluated using the metric of throughput, which is measured as operations/second.
+The performance of NoSQL databases is usually evaluated using the metric of throughput, which is measured as operations per second.
 Performance evaluation must pay attention to the right benchmarks such as production configurations, parameters of the databases, anticipated data volume, and concurrent user workloads.

 Ben Scofield rated different categories of NoSQL databases as follows:

 Performance and scalability comparisons are most commonly done using the YCSB benchmark.

 Handling relational data

 Since most NoSQL databases lack ability for joins in queries, the database schema generally needs to be designed differently.
 There are three main techniques for handling relational data in a NoSQL database.
-(See table Join and ACID Support for NoSQL databases that support joins.)
+(See table join and ACID support for NoSQL databases that support joins.)

 Multiple queries

 Instead of retrieving all the data with one query, it is common to do several queries to get the desired data.
-NoSQL queries are often faster than traditional SQL queries so the cost of additional queries may be acceptable.
+NoSQL queries are often faster than traditional SQL queries, so the cost of additional queries may be acceptable.
 If an excessive number of queries would be necessary, one of the other two approaches is more appropriate.

 Caching, replication and non-normalized data

 Instead of only storing foreign keys, it is common to store actual foreign values along with the model's data.
 For example, each blog comment might include the username in addition to a user id, thus providing easy access to the username without requiring another lookup.
-When a username changes however, this will now need to be changed in many places in the database.
+When a username changes, however, this will now need to be changed in many places in the database.
 Thus this approach works better when reads are much more common than writes.

 Nesting data

 With document databases like MongoDB it is common to put more data in a smaller number of collections.
-For example, in a blogging application, one might choose to store comments within the blog post document so that with a single retrieval one gets all the comments.
-Thus in this approach a single document contains all the data you need for a specific task.
+For example, in a blogging application, one might choose to store comments within the blog post document, so that with a single retrieval one gets all the comments.
+Thus in this approach a single document contains all the data needed for a specific task.

 ACID and join support

-A database is marked as supporting ACID properties (Atomicity, Consistency, Isolation, Durability) or join operations if the documentation for the database makes that claim.
+A database is marked as supporting ACID properties (atomicity, consistency, isolation, durability) or join operations if the documentation for the database makes that claim.
 However, this doesn't necessarily mean that the capability is fully supported in a manner similar to most SQL databases.